MuraliJoshi/hello-world/README.md

 # hello-world
-Its my first hello world file on Git i have started working on git, its exiting to learn new stuff.
+Its my first hello world file on Git i have started working on git, its exciting to learn new stuff.